Sleitnick/Knit/docs/services.md

 ## KnitInit and KnitStart

 In that last code snippet, there's an odd `KnitStart()` method.
-This is part of the Knit lifecycle (read more under [Execution Model](executionmodel.md)).
+This is part of the Knit lifecycle (read more under [execution model](executionmodel.md)).
 These methods are optional, but very useful for orchestrating communication between other services.

 When a service is first created, it is not guaranteed that other services are also created and ready to be used.
 The `KnitInit` and `KnitStart` methods come to save the day!
 After all services are created and the `Knit.Start()` method is fired, the `KnitInit` methods of all services will be fired.